BenjaminDoran/motif-paper/sections/paper-intro.md

 ### Profile Analysis

 So far we have explored what motifs are, but we have yet to explain how they are discovered.
 In the simplest cases this can be done mostly manually, in a process called profile analysis [@hannenhalli_eukaryotic_2008].
-If searching for TFBSs, The biologist gathers samples of the upstream region of genes known to be co-regulated, and performs a local multi-alignment using BLAST [@ncbiresourcecoordinators_database_2017] or similar tool.
+If searching for TFBS's, The biologist gathers samples of the upstream region of genes known to be co-regulated, and performs a local multi-alignment using BLAST [@ncbiresourcecoordinators_database_2017] or similar tool.
 The produced alignments can be filtered based on their information content scores, and PFMs are generated from the highest scoring results.

 Profile analysis requires large amounts of prior knowledge and human judgment, which is inconsistent at the best of times.
 This analysis can also struggle with instances that are less than reasonably similar.
 This analysis is also slow, running at human speed.
 More robust and batch process-like tools are needed to keep pace with the scale of data new sequencing techniques are now producing.